If you just can’t face a big meal first thing in the morning, it might be worth trying out a few of these delicious breakfast drinks instead.

 Frozen fruits will make this extra-thick, but you can also add fresh berries, too.

 An Americano is essentially espresso diluted with hot water.
-It’s strong black coffee and should never have milk included.
+It’s a strong black and delicious type of coffee and should never have milk included.

 The idea is to brew strong coffee with a rich taste but then to mellow that out with hot water.